-In order to drive more traffic to your site, it requires a whole truckload of efforts to get your pages ranking in the top positions of the search results.
+In order to drive more traffic to your site, it requires a whole truckload of efforts to get your website to rank on the first page of Google.

 Not only do you need to account for the most influential ranking factors, but you also have to avoid the dangers of making mistakes that could cost you your site.